About

 In my sparetime I enjoy fried chicken and dive bars that struggle to pass health inspections.

-If you are an incoming or perspective graduate student, please feel free to reach out to me to talk about the university, Ann Arbor, the STS program, the graduate student union (GEO 3550), or local chicken joints and dive bars.
+If you are an incoming or perspective graduate student, please feel free to reach out to me to talk about the university, the department, Ann Arbor, the STS program, or local chicken joints and dive bars.